SpiritSocks/Task-Tracker-CLI-App/README.md

 # Task-Tracker-CLI-App
 Task Tracker project.
-In this task, I will build a simple command line interface (CLI) to track what you need to do, what you have done, and what you are currently working on.
+In this task, I will build a simple command line interface (CLI) to track what you need to do.

-This project will help you practice your programming skills, including working with the filesystem, handling user inputs, and building a simple CLI application.
+I started this project to learn about OOP and using the console.
+My main goal was to create a system, where users can create, delete, show tasks.
+Lets look at the features in detail.